mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/debugging.md

 <video controls src="attachments/Inspect.mp4">VIDEO</video>

 Once connected, the breakpoints defined within microflows will automatically trigger the events that are trapped by Mendix Studio Pro.
-After triggering, the debugging tool within the Modeler allows you to step through each microflow action, one action at a time, viewing the changing variables along the route.
+After triggering, the debugging tool within Mendix Studio and Mendix Studio Pro allows you to step through each microflow action, one action at a time, viewing the changing variables along the route.

 For more information about how to use the built-in debugging functionality, see [How to Debug Microflows](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows) in the Mendix documentation.